A Permanent Solution to Missing Teeth

-At Stonegate Meadows Dentistry, we see every day how tooth implants can transform our patients’ mouths — and their lives.
-As a permanent solution to missing teeth, dental implants are some of the most innovative solutions in dentistry today.
+At Stonegate Meadows Dentistry, we see every day how dental implants can transform our patients’ mouths — and their lives.
+As a permanent solution to missing teeth, dental implants are some of the most innovative solutions.
 Dental implants can hold a dental crown, bridge or denture in place just like roots of your natural teeth.
-The unique root-like shape of the tapered tooth implants we use provide superb stability, make drilling simpler and placing the implant easier.
-And with dental implants, there is no need to destroy good, healthy tooth structure, which makes it an ideal solution for most patients seeking an improved cosmetic dental appearance.
+The unique root-like shape of the tapered tooth implants provide superb stability, make drilling simpler and placing the implant easier.
+Additionally, there is no need to destroy good, healthy tooth structure.
+This makes dental implants an ideal solution for most patients seeking an improved cosmetic dental appearance.

 Why Choose A Dental Implant?

 69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
 By age 74, 26% of adults have lost all of their permanent teeth.